openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-arbitration.rst

 Abstract
 ********

+The Technical Oversight Committee (TOC) is meant to be a resource for the Open edX project.
+Thus it is important that there are clear lines of communication between the TOC and Open edX community.
+The purpose of this OEP is to establish and define those lines of communication.

-The Technical Oversight Committee (TOC) aims to empower the project's contributors to take decisions.
+The TOC aims to empower the project's contributors to take decisions.
 The person closest to the work will often take the best decisions, and empowered contributors face less friction.

 However, some of the decisions can sometimes be complex: lack of consensus, decisions with long-lasting reprecussions.
 This can result in delaying taking *any* decision, which can be more hurtful than any of the choices.